MICROMOBILITY: SUSTAINABLE LIVING IN THE CITY

 Reducing car traffic is not only important for climate reasons but also for safety reasons.
 Car traffic is responsible for nearly 1.3 million deaths every year.
 It is the leading cause of death for people aged between 5-29 years.

 Switching cars from black to green does not change this statistic.
 Switching transportation to lower-mass micromobility vehicles does change this.
 Reducing speed also improves the statistic.
 With average car weights, 80% are killed when hit by a car going 50 km/h or faster.
-At 30 km/h, more than 50% will survive being hit.
-Due to the much lower mass, this problem is dramatically reduced with micromobility vehicles.
+At 30 km/h, more than 50% will survive if hit.
+Due to the much lower mass, micromobility vehicles dramatically reduce this.
 Remember the kinetic energy formula from physics?
 E = m * v^2 explains why lower speed and lower mass are so much safer.

 Particle pollution from tires is also a big issue in urban areas and is responsible for many deaths.
 This is directly related to the weight of the vehicle and the speed.
 In Copenhagen (pop 0.8M) more than 400 people die every year from particles.
 At least half the particles from cars are not from the exhaust.
 Switching to EVs will increase the non-exhaust particle pollution due to the higher average vehicle weight.